-Sedona, like life, is beautiful but imperfect.
+Sedona.
+Red-Rock Country, yoga, vortexes, recreation and wellness.
+It’s one of the top travel destinations in Arizona.
+Like every other popular tourist spot, you have to take the good with the bad.
 Sedona and I have had a love-hate relationship since 2011.
 The scenery is amazing, the archaeology is cool, but… there are things that I can’t stand about Red Rock Country.

 It’s time for a talk.

 Love: Driving Around

 Before planning any activities around Sedona, I recommend riding around and getting a feel for the town.
 There’s a lot to see and do.
 If you only have a few days it’s hard to decide on an activity.
 Riding around will help you prioritize.
 The Sedona Chamber of Commerce is on 331 Forest Rd.
 They have free coffee, maps, and a restroom.
 Their selection of hiking and vortex maps are a great resource to get started on your Sedona adventure.